MicrosoftDocs/azure-devops-docs/docs/load-test/reference-qa.md

 We'd be pleased to hear from you if you need support for other file formats.
 Email us at [vsoloadtest@microsoft.com](mailto:vsoloadtest@microsoft.com).

-<a name="TeamServicesAccount"></a>
+<a name="Team ServicesAccount"></a>
 ### Q: What else can I do with a VSTS account?

 **A**: To find your new account, go to ```https://{accountname}.visualstudio.com```.
 Share your code, build, test, track work, and ship software - all in the cloud using any tool or language.
-Learn more about how [Visual Studio Team Services](https://www.visualstudio.com/products/what-is-visual-studio-online-vs) features and services help your team collaborate more easily and deploy continuously.
+Learn more about how [VSTS](https://www.visualstudio.com/products/what-is-visual-studio-online-vs) features and services help your team collaborate more easily and deploy continuously.

 ### Q: Can I get more detailed profiler information?